-The Acer X35 does offer a much better HDR picture quality and smoother performance due to its native G-SYNC module, but the gaming experience feels more immersive with the Odyssey G9 as it has a significantly larger screen.
+The Acer X35 does offer a much better HDR picture quality and smoother performance due to its native G-SYNC module.
+Still, the gaming experience feels more immersive with the Odyssey G9 as it has a significantly larger screen.

 We also recommend the Samsung C49G95T over the LG 38GN950 as it offers a better image quality and more future-proof specs, though LG’s model still has its place for those who want a smaller screen with a less demanding resolution, faster response time, and no risk of G-SYNC compatibility issues, but don’t mind the lower contrast ratio.

 Finally, the LG CX offers a lot better picture quality and performance thanks to its OLED panel, but a 48″ sized screen might simply be too big for some people when it comes to regular desktop use, and you also have to be careful with image burn-in and retention with OLED displays.

 In the end, all four displays have their strengths and weaknesses, so it all depends on your personal preference.

 Further, its quick response time, 240Hz refresh rate, low input lag, and G-SYNC compatibility ensure buttery-smooth performance.
 Although some units might have brightness flickering – and we hope that the HDR flicker will get fixed.

 |Aspect Ratio||32:9 (Super-UltraWide)|